sim-/tgy/README.md

     - RCTimer 50A TQFP version
 - kda:
     - Keda 12A rev B with inverted PWM input (30A should also work)
+    - Dynam 18A, 25A with Blue Heat Shrink
+    - Hobby King Multistar series (30A and under)
 - mkblctrl1:
     - MikroKopter BL-Ctrl v1.x (flashable by ISP only)
 - rb50a.hex